Let’s head to 15th-century China and learn about art from the master painter, Shen Zhou (pronounced Shun Jo), from the Ming Dynasty!

 - Artists did not paint the landscapes as they looked.
 They used their own self-expression and creativity to make their picture.

 Does Poet on a Mountaintop look familiar?
 I also featured it in a post in the Spring (5 Artworks to Promote Introspection).
 I even created a printable worksheet for this artwork for that post.
-It is a worksheet with 4 questions to help your kids think about this artwork more deeply.
-Download the Printable Worksheet here.

 Art Discussion Questions